DoctorDalek1963/lintrans/.github/ISSUE_TEMPLATE/README.md

-# Use Google Forms to create anonymous GitHub issues
+# Using Google Forms to create anonymous GitHub issues

 I wanted to use Google Forms to allow users to [submit a bug report](https://forms.gle/Q82cLTtgPLcV4xQD6) or [suggest a new